ESG – Environmental, Social and Governance

 ESG stands for Environmental, Social and Governance.
-This is also called sustainability in many cases.
+This is often called sustainability.
 In a business context, sustainability is about the company’s business model, i.e. how its products and services contribute to sustainable development.

 It is also about a company’s risk management, i.e. how it manages its own operations to minimise negative impact.

-Below is an explanation of what ESG stand for.
+Below is an explanation of what ESG stands for.
 We explain how a financial entity works with ESG as part of its wealth management.
-Also give a good understanding of the term ESG and why it is an important factor in business decisions.
+This also gives a good understanding of ESG and why it is an important factor in business decisions.

-Below is an example of how a factory can make business of reusing and lifecycle management of computers, mobile phones and other IT products.
+Below is an example of how a factory can make a business out of reuse and lifecycle management of computers, mobile phones and other IT products.

-In 2018, our ESG analysts visited Swedish IT company Inrego.
-The company is a market leader in the reusing and lifecycle management of computers, mobile phones and other IT products.
-And they help organisations across all of Europe to strengthen their sus
+In 2018, our ESG analysts visited the Swedish IT company Inrego.
+The company is a market leader in reuse and lifecycle management of computers, mobile phones and other IT products.
+And they help organisations across all of Europe to strengthen their sustainability work.

 Companies have a responsibility for their employees as well as their impact on the societies in which they operate – for instance in terms of working conditions, labour rights and diversity.

 In 2013, we visited a gold mine outside Johannesburg, South Africa.
 Gold is used for components in the technology industry that we invest in.
-For us, it's important to get a first-hand look at how the industry operates and the conditions for the workers.
+For us, it is important to get a first-hand look at how the industry operates and the conditions for the workers.

 One way of ensuring this is to focus on increasing transparency and openness in contacts between the company and shareholders on issues such as board composition and shareholder rights.